 Keep in mind any special dates for holidays or major shopping days like Black Friday, Small Business Saturday and Cyber Monday.
 (Grab an all-inclusive list here of popular shopping/holidays.)
 You want to be part of the buzz gearing up for these special dates that bring out the most shoppers during the holidays season.
 Schedule social media posts and send your email promotions in sync with these calendar milestones for the biggest turnaround.

 Don’t forget about staying on brand and being festive.

 It’s the most wonderful time of the year – so act like it!
 Get people excited and feeling in the spirit when they see your shop announcements, paid ads, social media posts, etc. You can stay on brand using your colors, prints, fonts and other special brand flavor but feel free to play around with some festive elements as well.
 You can find free holiday stock photos online to pull in from websites like Pixabay and Ivory Mix and create tons of free graphics on Canva to use for diverse needs.
 (If you’re unfamiliar with Canva you can check out a tutorial here.)
-Since this is the busiest time of year where most people are on the go, make sure to design your elements to look good across mobile devices, as more than likely this is how things will be viewed the most.
+Since this is the busiest time of year when most people are on the go, make sure to design your elements to look good across mobile devices, as this is often how things will be viewed.

 Make it fun and grab their attention.